PureStorage-OpenConnect/py-pure-client/docs/pure1_quick_start.rst

     print response.headers
     print response.status_code
+    print response.total_item_count
     volumes = list(response.items)
     volume1 = volumes[0]

-One enhancement over the plain API is that the client accepts models in the request body.
-Otherwise, strings and lists of strings are accepted as parameters.
+One enhancement over the plain API is that the client also accepts models as function arguments, as well as Python native types.

 .. code-block:: python